Lead qualification is a process of identifying lead sources (both inside and outside) who have a higher potential for generating high-quality leads.

 They aren’t that interested.

-Now, this is an indicator of poor lead quality only IF your content is great and you aren’t leaving any gaps.
+Now, this is an indicator of poor lead quality only IF your content is great, and you aren’t leaving any gaps.
 Considering that yours is likely stellar, they just aren’t serious about you.
 Next!

-Ask anyone their problems and you’ll probably wish that you didn’t as you stand there 10 minutes later looking for a way to get the heck out of there.
+Ask anyone their problems, and you’ll probably wish that you didn’t as you stand there 10 minutes later looking for a way to get the heck out of there.

 Problems will stay just that until a solution comes to mind.

-So what if you feel that the majority of your leads are poor quality?
+So what if you feel that the majority of your leads are of poor quality?
 This can be rather disheartening, but it happens if you don’t have a great lead generation program in place.

-Here are some of the most common reasons you might be drawing the attention of low quality leads.
+Here are some of the most common reasons you might be drawing the attention of low-quality leads.

 The way you craft your content says a lot about the people you will attract.
 Take a look at your recent content and ask yourself “who am I writing this for?”